CodeURJC-DAW-2018-19/santatecla-listados-1/README.md

 - LessonsRest has an association relationship with: Concept, Lesson and LessonService
 - UserRest has an association relationship with: User, UserService and UserComponent

+All @RestController inherit from class CheckIfCreate.

+- CheckIfCreate

 @ControllerAdvice
 - RestControllerExceptionHandler